ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 ## discussion questions

-- What does "open society" means?
+- What does "open society" mean?

 - Why does privacy matter?